bahrus/json-merge/README.md

 Other components tend to view themselves primarily as a JavaScript api, and then just quickly put a web component wrapper around it.
 Often that api consists of a single function or two, with a single parameter, where declarative JSON is expected to be passed.
 These components are designed to facilitate working with such components.

-These components, xtal-insert-json and xtal-json-merge, enforce the declarative, optimized, side-effect free, XSS safe principles by insisting that the content is strictly compliant JSON.
+This component, xtal-json-merge, enforces the declarative, optimized, side-effect free, XSS safe principles by insisting that the content is strictly compliant JSON.
 See [other examples of embedding JSON as part of the markup](https://www.ampproject.org/docs/reference/components/amp-bind).

 Note that someone ([Νίκος](https://marketplace.visualstudio.com/items?itemName=sissel.json-script-tag)) has kindly provided a nice VSCode extension, that makes editing JSON much easier.